-During the course main concepts and theories used in public health research and practice will be introduced in relation to three main domains:
+Throughout this course the main concepts and theories used in public health research and practice will be introduced in relation to the following domains:

 1. Foundations of public health science, concepts used in public health science, major public health problems and the social determinants of health.